-To participate in public tenders, all companies, local and foreign, must register free of change on MercadoPublico 9(Mercado Público - La plataforma de compras públicas y oportunidades de negocio del Estado de Chile (mercadopublico.cl)).
+To participate in public tenders, all companies, local and foreign, must register free of change on MercadoPublico.
 All bidders must post a bank and/or guarantee bond, usually equivalent to ten percent of the total bid, to ensure compliance with specifications and delivery dates.
 Bidding is best done through a local agent who is registered, well connected, and familiar with Chilean government bidding procedures.

-Chile has a well-developed Financial Services sector, local banks have access to capital funds at competitive prices, therefore the activity of multilateral banks in the country resembles the one in more develop countries.
+Chile has a well-developed Financial Services sector, and local banks have access to capital funds at competitive prices; therefore the activity of multilateral banks in the country resembles more developed countries.

 Multilateral Development Banks and Financing Government Sales

-Price, payment terms, and financing can be a significant factor in winning a government contract.
+Price, payment terms, and financing can be significant factor in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks (PDF).
+A helpful guide for working with the MDBs is the Trade Finance Guide.
 The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.

 - Commercial Liaison Office to the Inter-American Development Bank

 - Commercial Liaison Office to the World Bank.